addiscent/php-server-mon-sys/README.md

 ##### Miscellaneous Utility Scripts
 Several simple utility BASH scripts are available in the _Php-Server-Mon-Sys_ home sub-directory.
 When using them, ensure they are invoked as BASH shell scripts typically are, e.g., _./build-psms.sh_, (note the leading "./").
 The scripts are safe to use only from within the _Php-Server-Mon-Sys_ Home directory; when using them, be sure the present working directory is the _Php-Server-Mon-Sys_ home sub-directory.
 If they are invoked outside this sub-directory, they will at best fail, or at worst possibly produce undesirable side effects.

   - _delete-database.sh_ - Deletes the MySQL database.
-Requires the use of _sudo_ or for the user to otherwise have superuser powers, e.g.:
+Requires the use of _sudo_ or otherwise superuser powers, e.g.:

       $ sudo delete-database.sh